-Mentor and each associate investigator and consultant.
+List the Mentor and each associate investigator and consultant.
 Include a brief description of how and to what extent each will be involved in the proposed project.
+Describe how and to what extent the EMF Research Fellow will be involved on the projects.

-8. BIOGRAPHICAL SKETCHES
+10. BIOGRAPHICAL SKETCHES

-NIH Biographical Sketch Format Page available on the internet at www.grants.nih.gov/grants/funding/phs398/phs398.html#
+Use the NIH Biographical Sketch Format Page available on the internet at www.grants.nih.gov/grants/funding/phs398/phs398.html#